+RELATIONSHIP WITH THE CAPITALS

+CAPITALS

-RELATIONSHIP WITH THE CAPITALS NATURAL RESOURCES We commit to pursuing conservation • Mining properties initiatives to mitigate the environmental effects of our operations.
-We achieve • Water resource conservation and operational costeffectiveness through the implementation Energy of water recycling, routine equipment preventive maintenance, and optimized • Air production planning.
-Biodiversity
+We commit to pursuing conservation initiatives to mitigate the environmental effects of our operations.
+We achieve resource conservation and operational cost-effectiveness through the implementation of water recycling, routine equipment preventive maintenance, and optimized production planning.